UQ: Observations Workshop - January 17-19, 2012

 Format

-Participation is open for a limited number of external registrants.
-Speakers, will present their views on the general issue of observations as it pertains to the quantification of uncertainty in various applications.
-Discussions will be carried out throughout the workshop to encourage interaction and foster a deeper understanding of the research issues.
+Participation was open for a limited number of external registrants.
+Speakers presented their views on the general issue of observations as it pertains to the quantification of uncertainty in various applications.
+Discussions were carried out throughout the workshop to encourage interaction and foster a deeper understanding of the research issues.

 Schedule